 What Are the Real Reasons for a War in Iraq?

-Regime change in Iraq, probably by war, now seems inevitable “in weeks rather than months,” as U.S. President George W. Bush puts it.
+Regime change in Iraq, probably by war, now seems inevitable "in weeks rather than months," as U.S. President George W. Bush puts it.
 France and Russia are unlikely to veto a United Nations resolution specifically authorizing the use of force against Iraqi President Saddam Hussein.
-Their argument will be that, whether or not the war is justified, the most important thing now is to preserve the authority of the UN.
-But what authority will the UN have if it is simply a rubber stamp for U.S. unilateralism?
+Their argument will be that, whether or not the war … Continue reading What Are the Real Reasons for a War in Iraq?

 A Blind Faith in Capitalism is Being Rocked